code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 ```

 ### InsufficientAlerterRewardFunds
-This error is thrown whenever the admin tries to withdraw
+This error is thrown whenever the contract manager tries to withdraw
 more than the remaining balance in the alerter reward funds